dongchao-cn/miao_fm/README.md

 - config.py

-config the basic info about server
+edit the info about server and then run `python config.py` to generate `server_nginx.config` and `cdn_nginx.config`

+edit `nginx.conf` and include the 2 config file above.

 RunServer
 ---------